drafonsopena/Ten-Project-Documentation/Simple Calculator/ReadMe _simpleCalculator.md

     | Create display window
     | Create labels, functions and buttons
     +---------------- 3 ----------------
-    | All necessary libraries for the Text-to-Speech Converter:
+    | All necessary libraries for the Simple Calculator:
-    | import tkinter as tk
+    | from tkinter import *
-    | from gtts import gTTS
+    | import parser
-    | from playsound import playsound
+    | from math import factorial
     +------------------------------------
   """
 ```